-Over the course of a five-decade career, Jack Whitten (1939–2018) made it his mission to disrupt the discipline of art history through experiments with material, process, and technique.
-He effectively constructed a bridge between gestural abstraction and process art, experimenting ceaselessly to arrive at a nuanced language of painting that hovers between mechanical automation and deeply personal expression.
-Whitten was also a strategic and thoughtful draughtsman.
-Beginning 28 January 2020, Hauser & Wirth is pleased to present the first major survey of the artist's works on paper.
-This unique body of work serves as a testament to the immense investigation and exploration that Whitten pursued in order to make manifest his ideas and methods.
+New York...Beginning 28 January 2020, Hauser & Wirth is pleased to present the first major survey of Jack Whitten's works on paper, spanning the artist's six decade career.
+Jack Whitten (1939–2018) made it his mission to disrupt the discipline of art history through experiments with material, process, and technique.
+He effectively constructed a bridge between gestural abstraction and process art, constantly working toward a nuanced language of painting that employs deeply personal expression.
+Whitten was also a prolific and powerful draughtsman.
+The unique body of works on view at Hauser & Wirth testifies to the immensity of his commitment to drawing as a means to make manifest his ideas and advance his methods.

-Working on paper was an integral part of the artist's process and maturation, as well as his technical development and innovations.
-It is through his experiments with the properties of different papers and mediums that he was able to achieve and arrive at numerous processes and new techniques.
-He used everything from watercolour to toner, to cuttlefish ink, to homemade walnut ink, to an endless variety of Japanese and specialty papers.
+Drawing was an integral part of Whitten's artistic and technical maturation.
+His analysis of the properties of different mediums engaged materials as diverse as watercolour, toner, cuttlefish ink, homemade walnut ink, and endless variety of Japanese and specialty papers.
 The trial-and-error of Whitten's methodology can be felt through the multiple versions and renditions he created of particular works, many of which served as preliminary studies for subsequent paintings and monumental series.

 Press release courtesy Hauser & Wirth.